MY STORY

 Linda finally felt a sense of confidence when she entered high school in Calgary, becoming a social butterfly and joining theatre, improv, choir, rugby, show choir, and Hungarian dancing.
 Throughout her 20s, she continued with her passions of participating in choirs and eventually found a musical producer and friend, Kayve, who would help her record covers in his studio.

-During this time in her 20s was also the hardest time of her life.
+During this time in her 20’s was also the hardest time of her life.
 She struggled with having her heart broken by relationships, which she would eventually be inspired by and turn her heartache into songs and jokes.
-She gained more weight and began having more health issues.
+She also began having health issues.
 She was diagnosed with fibromyalgia, a debilitating and incurable chronic pain disorder, at the young age of 23.
 The activities she once could do were more of a struggle, as there is no real treatment for pain.
-At this point in her life, she was grateful for her parents, who helped her with even the most minute tasks, such as carrying groceries or even something as simple as holding her purse or holding a door.
+At this point in her life, she was grateful for her parents, who helped her feel motivated to continue to make music and comedy.

 Life got even harder for her, facing Canadian doctors, who largely ignored her pleas for tests to figure out what they could do to help her.
 Despite doctors dismissing her symptoms, she continued to advocate for herself.
 She persevered, always having an admiration for music in her heart and mind.
 In 2019, she re-ignited a passion of hers and took her first stand-up comedy class in the prestigious Second City establishment.